joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Two-handed               |Slow and medium | 3 |
 |Magic                    |Slow and heavy  | 5 |

+Potential energy is not determined by the type of tool but the more general type of usage.
+The rationale here is, generally speaking, a bat, shovel, or longsword will do roughly the same amount of damage (though maybe not that same type) and the nuanced differences can be imagined or narrated.

 Fast means able to perform twice in a turn or round, players can choose to only do once.
 Slow means able to perform once in a turn or round.
-Fast attacks have the ability to divide the difficulty position in half, when both sub-actions are taken; otherwise, the full difficulty is used (the premise one swing helps prepare the second in some way).
-If the split results in a fraction, the difficulty position for the first sub-action is rounded down while the second is rounded up.
+Fast attacks have the ability to split the difficulty level in half across both sub-actions, when both sub-actions are taken; otherwise, the full difficulty is used (the premise being that one swing helps prepare the second in some way).
+If the split results in a fraction, the difficulty level for the first sub-action is rounded down while the second is rounded up.

-Potential energy is not determined by the type of tool but the more general type of usage.
-The rationale here is, generally speaking, a bat, shovel, or longsword will do roughly the same damage and the nuanced differences can be imagined or narrated.

 Consider the humanoid and the rat, using all extensions described in Fourth Earth SA; the humanoid is going to punch the rat with both fists:

-**Calculating difficulty position:**
+**Calculating difficulty level:**

 |Question |Yes |
 |:--------|:---:|